-- 1. Debit Interest, at the rate provided in the Regulations, is calculated and charged daily for every day that there is a deficiency in your account (includes unpaid taxes, interest, penalties and other unpaid amounts).
+Debit Interest, at the rate provided in the Regulations, is calculated and charged daily for every day that there is a deficiency in your account (includes unpaid taxes, interest, penalties and other unpaid amounts).
 A corporation's account is divided for interest purposes, by period of time, into an instalment account for the instalment period and a tax account for the period after the instalment period.
-The instalment period is the period from the first day of your taxation year to the day before the balance of tax due date or the day before the most recent (re) assessment for the taxation year, whichever is earlier. - Instalment credit interest, at the rate provided in the Regulations, is calculated daily for each day that there is a surplus in your instalment account, from the last day of the first month in the instalment period to the end of the instalment period. - 3.
+The instalment period is the period from the first day of your taxation year to the day before the balance of tax due date or the day before the most recent (re) assessment for the taxation year, whichever is earlier.

+- 2. Instalment credit interest, at the rate provided in the Regulations, is calculated daily for each day that there is a surplus in your instalment account, from the last day of the first month in the instalment period to the end of the instalment period. - 3.
 Credit interest on overpayments, at the rate provided in the Regulations, is calculated and allowed daily for each day there is a surplus in your tax account after the end of your instalment period for the taxation year.
-If a return is not filed on time, no credit interest will be allowed for the period from the day your return.
+If a return is not filed on time, no credit interest will be allowed for the period from the day your return was required to be filed to the day after your return is filed.